andreyshtamburg/tg-bot/README.md

 `vspolam/python3.7-base` is an image provided by Surendra Polam (`@suru33` on TG) with sqlite already installed

 At the start point db populates with predefined budget group and services inside/outside budget

+In order to start app, run `docker-compose up --build` from the directory with `docker-compose.yml`